Boston University: Response to the COVID-19 pandemic

-The university closed down due to the COVID-19 pandemic and shifted to online learning for the remainder of the semester on March 11, 2020.
+The university closed down due to the COVID-19 and shifted to online learning for the remainder of the semester on March 11, 2020.
 For the fall 2020 semester, BU offered a hybrid system that allows for students to decide whether to take a remote class or participate in-person.
 Larger classes would be broken down into smaller groups that rotate between online and in-person sessions.
 The school started administering its own COVID-19 testing for faculty, staff, and students on July 27, 2020.
 The new BU Clinical Testing Laboratory has accelerated testing that can give results to students, staff, and faculty by the next day.
 The lab uses eight robots to process up to 6,000 tests per day.
 A contact tracing team is part of the process to contain infections on campus.
 BU also started a new website "Back2BU" to provide students with the latest information on reopening.

-The results of the tests are published on BU's public COVID-19 Testing Data Dashboard.
+The results of the tests were published on BU's public COVID-19 Testing Data Dashboard.

 BU's National Emerging Infectious Diseases Laboratories (NEIDL) has been working with live coronavirus samples since March 2020, and—at the time—was the only New England lab to have live samples.

 In August 2020, BU filed a service mark application with the United States Patent and Trademark Office to secure the phrase "F*ck It Won't Cut It" for a student-led COVID-19 safety program on campus.
 The slogan is meant to promote "safe and smart actions and behaviors for college and university students in a COVID-19 environment", according to the application.

 In July 2021, BU announced faculty and staff will be required to be vaccinated against COVID-19 for the fall 2022 semester.
 This comes after a vaccine requirement for all students, which was announced in April.